Issikul/russian_asr/README.md

 # russian_asr

+This is a test line for checking github features.

 This is a university project for automatic speech recognition in russian, using the Nvidia NeMo toolkit.

 Dataset(s) used for training: